DNAstack/data-connect-trino/README.md

 ```

 ## Postgres Configuration
-The data connect adapter uses trino to save queries, so that it can reparse them during pagination to re-evaluate functions
+The data connect adapter uses a PostgreSQL database to save queries, so that it can reparse them during pagination to re-evaluate functions
 that need to be processed prior to submitting queries to trino.

 The following is a quick start for local development: